-Sherry Bryan is Professor Emeritus of Architecture.
+Sherry Bryan is Professor Emerita of Architecture.
 Before retiring in 2020 with over 36 years teaching at the UofM, Sherry served as Director of Architecture and Director of Graduate Studies in Architecture and held many committee assignments and other roles within the department, college, and university.

 Sherry holds a professional Master of Architecture degree from Virginia Tech.
-She also holds a MS (Architecture) degree and a BS degree from the University of Memphis.
+She also holds a MS (Architecture) degree and a BSEd degree from the University of Memphis.
 Sherry was awarded a two-year professional development fellowship to study at Virginia Tech including working in the Basel (Switzerland) Studio.

 Among the many awards Sherry has received over her career, she is most proud of the Francis Gassner Award from AIA Memphis (co-recipient with Professor Michael Hagge), the Tau Sigma Delta Architecture Honor Society Silver Medal for her contributions to architectural education from the TSD Kappa Alpha Chapter, and the UofM Excellence in Advising award.
 She is also the first person to be honored by the UofM as Professor Emeritus in the Department of Architecture.
 In 2012, the centennial of the UofM, Sherry was recognized in the "100 Years, 100 Women" celebration honoring 100 women who made a significant difference to the University of Memphis.
 She was also co-recipient with Michael Hagge of the United Nations International Year of Shelter Merit Award for work in fair and affordable housing, and the National Winner of the Partnership for Fair and Affordable Housing Award from the US Department of Housing and Urban Development.